WinCisky/stg-email/README.md

 ### Work in Progress

 - Single email delete
-- Slide animation on switch from email list to email content on mobile
 - Search filter settings
     - Switch to search sender
     - Switch to search receiver